MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ![Screenshot of the Dynamics 365 Remote Assist mobile annotation toolbar.](./media/mobile-app-annotation-toolbar.jpg "Screenshot of the Dynamics 365 Remote Assist mobile annotation toolbar")

-If you select the down arrow next to the active tool button, the tool drops down to reveal the **Arrow** tool.
+If you select the down arrow next to the left-most button (the active tool), the button drops down.

 ![Screenshot of the Dynamics 365 Remote Assist mobile annotation toolbar dropped down.](./media/mobile-app-annotation-toolbar-dropped-down.jpg "Screenshot of the Dynamics 365 Remote Assist mobile annotation toolbar dropped down")